CAFapi/util-flyway-installer/README.md

 1. Create a new Java project.
 2. Add `com.github.cafapi.util.flywayinstaller` as a dependency.
-3. Create a Flyway change log called changelog.xml and place this in the `resources` folder of the project.
+3. Create a folder called `db.migration` in the `resources` folder of the project.
 4. Build the project with the mainClass as:

    `com.github.cafapi.util.flywayinstaller.Application`

 This will produce a jar specific to your project.

-Note: The installer comes prepackaged only with Postgresql and h2 drivers.
+Note: The installer comes prepackaged only with Postgresql driver.
 If you need to use another database driver you must add it as a dependency to your own project.

 ## Example POM
 Below is an example project's POM showing how to build using the Flyway installer.